Code-Institute-Submissions/pawoods-project2/README.md

   - Fixed by adding `/*jshint esversion: 6 */` to the top of the file as found in one solution by Josh Pittman on [Stack Overflow](https://stackoverflow.com/questions/27441803/why-does-jshint-throw-a-warning-if-i-am-using-const).

+9. One user noted having different coloured social media icons when using the Firefox browser.

+  - Fixed by specifically setting the color on the social media links rather than relying on inheritance from the body.

 #### Unfixed Bugs

 There are no unfixed bugs that I am aware of.